jonnlai/run-tracker/README.md

 - one to store which plan each user had chosen
 - one to store the user's running data

+### Colour Scheme

+[Colorama](https://pypi.org/project/colorama/) was used to add colour to the terminal to make the application more intuitive and easier to use.

+The following colours were used:

+- The ASCII art, the name of application and all text that contain information or guidance are displayed in green.
+- Inputs and requests to input data are displayed in the default colour.
+- Errors are displayed in red.
+- The three menu options are all displayed in different colours: magenta, cyan and yellow.

 [Back to top](#run-tracker)

 ## Features